bluefroguk1/empire-dump/content/Wiki/Music/Wassail.md

 7. I wish you a good Harvest and a Prosperous Year, And plenty of money and a barrel of beer, With our Wassail, etc.
 8. I wish you a blessing, and a long time to live, Because you're so free and so willing to give To our Wassail, etc.
 And plenty more, which can be improvised!
 E.g.
-I hope that your apples will prosper and grow, That you may have cider and a plenty to bestow, To our Wassail, etc.
+I hope that your apples [[Will|will]] prosper and grow, That you may have cider and a plenty to bestow, To our Wassail, etc.
 I hope that your barley may prosper and grow, That you may have beer and a plenty to bestow, To our Wassail, etc.
 ### Apple Wassail
 A very easy tune and limited lyrics to learn.
 The score and recordings of each part individually can be found here: http://www.voicebeat.org/apple-wassail